greener-group/progres/README.md

       5  d1xiza1       153      0.9970  d.112.1.1 - Putative PTS protein STM3784 {Salmonella typhimurium [TaxId: 90371]}
 ...
 ```
 - `-q` is the path to the query structure file.
 Alternatively, `-l` is a text file with one query file path per line and each result will be printed in turn.
-This is considerably faster for multiple queries as setup only occurs once and multiple workers can be used.
+This is considerably faster for multiple queries since setup only occurs once and multiple workers can be used.
 - `-t` is the pre-embedded database to search against.
-Currently this must be either one of the databases listed below or the file path to a pre-embedded dataset.
+Currently this must be either one of the databases listed below or the file path to a pre-embedded dataset generated with `progres embed`.
 - `-f` determines the file format of the query structure (`guess`, `pdb`, `mmcif`, `mmtf` or `coords`).
 By default this is guessed from the file extension, with `pdb` chosen if a guess can't be made. `coords` refers to a text file with the coordinates of a Cα atom separated by white space on each line.
 - `-s` is the minimum similarity threshold above which to return hits, default 0.8.
 - `-m` is the maximum number of hits to return, default 100.